 Many people struggle to start decluttering and organizing their homes, but have you ever considered why?
 In today’s post, we’ll tackle this issue and defeat everything that is holding you back from decluttering.
 Let’s look at the curse of perfectionism and clutter.
 How do you really declutter?
 Is it unclutter or declutter?
 What’s holding you back?

-Bonus: How is it possible that you may be a messy perfectionist?
-Check out this video to see where your clutter problems may originate:
+How is it possible that you may be a messy perfectionist?
+Check out the tips below to see where your clutter problems may originate.